LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Logtalk project documentation

-    "logtalk.documentation.script": "/usr/local/bin/lgt2html"
+    "logtalk.documentation.script": ""
     "logtalk.documentation.arguments": [ ]

-Documentation script and its arguments for converting the XML files generated by the Logtalk `lgtdoc` tool to their final format.
+Absolute path to the documentation script and its arguments for converting the XML files generated by the Logtalk `lgtdoc` tool to their final format.
 For example, assuming a POSIX system (e.g. macOS, Linux, or BSD) with the scripts available from `/usr/local/bin`:

     "logtalk.documentation.script": "/usr/local/bin/lgt2html"
-    "logtalk.documentation.arguments":[ "-t", "APIs documentation" ]
+    "logtalk.documentation.arguments": [ "-t", "APIs documentation" ]

 On Windows systems, these settings must be set differently.
 For example (assuming the default Logtalk installation):